All the Love in the World (The Corrs song): Critical response

 The song received mixed reviews from music critics.
-Steven McDonald of Allmusic picked the song as one of the best tracks on "In Blue" and the "America's Sweethearts Soundtrack.
-For Lydia Vanderloo of Barnes & Nobles, "Songs such as the soft-rock ballad 'All the Love in the World' use the subtle, graceful strains of these lovely instruments without throwing their finely calibrated pop songs out of whack."
+Steven McDonald of AllMusic picked the song as one of the best tracks on In Blue and the America's Sweethearts soundtrack.
+For Lydia Vanderloo of Barnes & Noble, "Songs such as the soft-rock ballad 'All the Love in the World' use the subtle, graceful strains of these lovely instruments without throwing their finely calibrated pop songs out of whack."
 Kevin Oliver of PopMatters commented, "Lange's heavy hand is evident in Spice Girls-lite balladry like, 'All the Love in the World'."